 Concepts

-Traditional build systems transform source code into artifacts.
-An agentic build system transforms specifications into source code - then verifies its own output.
+Traditional build systems transform source code into artifacts. eforge transforms build source into source-code changes - then verifies its own output.

 The Pipeline